Leitz Colorplan 90mm f/2.5

 - A standard M42 to Sony E mount adapter available on Amazon or eBay

-- A slim M42 to Sony E mount adapter available on Amazon or eBay
+- An ultra-slim M42 to Sony E mount adapter available on Amazon or eBay

 - Some Black Tack available on Amazon.